nfdi4plants/ARC-specification/ARC specification.md

 ### The cqc branch

-To make sure that validation results are bundled with the ARC but do not pollute their commit history, validation results MUST be stored in a separate branch of the ARC repository.
+To make sure that validation results are bundled with ARCs but do not pollute their commit history, validation results MUST be stored in a separate branch of the ARC repository.
 This branch:
 - MUST be named `cqc`
 - MUST be an [orphan branch](https://git-scm.com/docs/git-checkout#Documentation/git-checkout.txt---orphanltnew-branchgt)